plurid/elementql/packages/elementql-spec/README.md

 Client-Side Usage

-    // imports the input element defined in the general space
+    // imports the input element defined in the root space
     // this input element is simply named input
     // it may or may not be the same as an HTML Input Element elementql`